amwillson/environ-veg-prediction/README.md

             - predicted_modern_rf3.RData: predictions of modern total stem density from the model fit to the reduced number of covariates
             - predicted_modern_rf4.RData: predictions of modern relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell

+### SDM_bigdata/out: contains fitted models that are too large to store long-term on laptop hard drive
+- gam: contains fitted GAM models
+    - H: contains GAMs fit to historical period
+        - density: contains GAMs fit to historical total stem density
+            - allcovar.RData: model fit with climate and soil covariates
+            - climcovar.RData: model fit with only climate covariates
+            - redcovar.RData: model fit with only the reduced set of covariates
+            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+        - abundance: contains GAMs fit to historical relative abundances
+            - allcovar.RData: model fit with climate and soil covariates
+            - climcovar.RData: model fit with only climate covariates
+            - redcovar.RData: model fit with only the reduced set of covariates
+            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+    - M: contains GAMs fit to modern period
+        - density: contains GAMs fit to modern total stem density
+            - allcovar.RData: model fit with climate and soil covariates
+            - climcovar.RData: model fit with only climate covariates
+            - redcovar.RData: model fit with only the reduced set of covariates
+            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+        - abundance: contains GAMs fit to modern relative abundances
+            - allcovar.RData: model fit with climate and soil covariates
+            - climcovar.RData: model fit with only climate covariates
+            - redcovar.RData: model fit with only the reduced set of covariates
+            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+- rf: contains fitted random forest models
+    - H: contains random forests fit to historical period
+        - abundance: contains random forests fit to historical relative abundances
+            - allcovar.RData: model fit with climate and soil covariates
+            - climcovar.RData: model fit with only climate covariates
+            - redcovar.RData: model fit with only the reduced set of covariates
+            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+        - density: contains random forests fit to modern total stem density
+            - allcovar.RData: model fit with climate and soil covariates
+            - climcovar.RData: model fit with only climate covariates
+            - redcovar.RData: model fit with only the reduced set of covariates
+            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+    - M: contains random forests fit to modern period
+        - abundance: contains random forests fit to modern relative abundances
+            - allcovar.RData: model fit with climate and soil covariates
+            - climcovar.RData: model fit with only climate covariates
+            - redcovar.RData: model fit with only the reduced set of covariates
+            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells
+        - density: contains random forests fit to modern total stem density
+            - allcovar.RData: model fit with climate and soil covariates
+            - climcovar.RData: model fit with only climate covariates
+            - redcovar.RData: model fit with only the reduced set of covariates
+            - xycovar.RData: model fit with the climate and soil covariates plus coordinates of the grid cells

 ## scripts

 Code for processing data, fitting models, making out-of-sample predictions, and plotting results.
 The code is broken into seven sections.
 The first section (**1.PLS**) organizes and formats vegetation, climate, and soil data for the historical time period.
 The second section (**2.FIA**) organizes and formats vegetation, climate, and soil data for the modern time period.
 The third section (**3.NLCD**) produces maps of modern vegetation cover for the Upper Midwest region.
 The fourth section (**4.RF_H2M**) fits random forests to historical total stem density and tree taxon relative abundances, and then predicts out-of-sample historical and modern total stem density and relative abundances.
 The fifth section (**5.RF_M2H**) fits random forests to modern total stem density and tree taxon relative abundances, and again predicts out-of-sample historical and modern total stem density and relative abundances.
 The sixth section (**6.GAM_H2M**) fits generalized additive models (GAMs) to historical total stem density and tree taxon relative abundances, and predicts out-of-sample historical and modern total stem density and relative abundances.
 Finally, the seventh section (**7.GAM_M2H**) fits GAMs to modern total stem density and tree taxon relative abundances, and again predicts out-of-sample historical and modern total stem density and relative abundances.
 This directory additionally includes one helper file (**install_packages.R**) for installing required packages, including versions.